ian-derrington/general/gpt_info_and_links.md

 ## To sort and read
+- [“Textbooks are all you need”](https://arxiv.org/pdf/2306.11644.pdf) A to-be opensourced high-quality model by Microsoft revealing the importance of high-quality input data. only used 4 days on 8 A-100s to train to reach out-performing results.
+(It also uses a lot of simulated data).
+Coding-focused model.
 - ‼️[RL4LMs by microsoft](https://github.com/allenai/RL4LMs/tree/main) A modular RL library to fine-tune language models to human preferences. [paper](https://arxiv.org/pdf/2305.08844.pdf)
 - ‼️[Kor](https://github.com/eyurtsev/kor) For extracting strucutred data using LLMs.
 ## Agentic